Trip hop: 1997–2010: Continued success and new directions

-After the initial success of trip hop in the mid-1990s, the artists who made their own interpretations of the genre include Archive, Baby Fox, Bowery Electric, Esthero, Morcheeba, Everything but the Girl, Sneaker Pimps, Anomie Belle, Alpha, Jaianto, Mudville and Cibo Matto and Lamb.
+After the initial success of trip hop in the mid-1990s, the artists who made their own interpretations of the genre include Archive, Baby Fox, Bowery Electric, Esthero, Morcheeba, Everything but the Girl, Sneaker Pimps, Anomie Belle, Alpha, Mudville and Cibo Matto and Lamb.
 These artists incorporated trip hop into other genres, including ambient, soul, IDM, industrial, dubstep, breakbeat, drum and bass, acid jazz, and new-age.
 The first printed use of the term "post-trip hop" was in an October 2002 article of The Independent, and was used to describe the band Second Person.

 Trip hop has also influenced artists in other genres, including Gorillaz, Emancipator, Nine Inch Nails, Travis, PJ Harvey, How to Destroy Angels, Beth Orton, The Flaming Lips, Bitter:Sweet, Beck, Alanis Morissette, The xx and Deftones.
 Several tracks on Australian pop singer Kylie Minogue's 1997 album Impossible Princess also displayed a trip hop influence.
 Various prominent artists and groups, such as Janet Jackson, Kylie Minogue, Madonna, Björk, and Radiohead, have also been influenced by the genre.
-Trip hop has spawned several subgenres, including illbient (dub-based trip hop which combines ambient and industrial hip hop).
+Trip hop has spawned several subgenres, including illbient (dub-based trip hop which combines ambient and industrial hip-hop).

+Some note-worthy trip-hop artists and albums to come out of this time from newer artists on the scene include the duo I Monster and english virtual band Gorillaz who released their self titled debut album in March 2001, in the album Trip-hop and dub influenced sounds are sprinkled in the chaotic concoction.
+The album received high praise from critics and fans who could not get enough of their music.
+The album contains fifteen tracks primarily with a trip-hop and downtempo feel, while others incorporate more electronic or alternative elements into their sound.
+As for the band I Monster, their 2003 album NeveroddoreveN, is heavily praised and considered ahead of its time for an electronica record.
+Widely considered one of the best of the decade.
+The record is also considered to be genre blending with [e]qual parts rock and electronic, with small chunks of jazz, funk, dance, blues, ambient and easy listening.
+The song "Daydream in Blue", which is a cover and remix of the original song, has been featured in numerous advertisements, movies, and TV shows.
+Many popular mediums with the audio include the television series Severance and movies such as Flower containing clips of the audio.